kscottz/MrRobotStarterPack/README.md

   * `img2scroll.py` This program takes in a directory of images, scales them as needed, and puts them in a header file called `scrolls.h`.
 These static images can scroll on the screen either horizontally or vertically.
   * `gif2code.py` This program takes in a directory of animated gifs and makes animation files from them.
 Nominally it saves its results to `Animations.h`
   * To make life easy all of these utilities are wrapped up in `create_headers.sh` which will look for files in the correct directories and then write to the standard header files.
 To create your own images just copy them to the correct directory and run `./create_headers.sh`
 * *NOTE* Sometimes the arduino IDE does not pick up file changes outside the IDE.
-If you experiece weirdness try restarting the arduino IDE.
+If you experience weirdness try restarting the arduino IDE.
 * Notes on images.
 Our experience is that hand-crafted grayscale images work best.
 You really only get 4-5 levels of brightness on the badge, and the array is only 18x18 pixels.
 For this reason it is usually best to hand-craft your graphics using a utility like [GIMP](https://www.gimp.org/).